 We have supported over 17,000 people with disabilities into paid or self-employment in Africa and Asia, and provided skills training for nearly 50,000.

 Our innovative ‘Livelihoods Resource Centres’ act as one-stop-shops for disabled people seeking employment, providing training, career guidance and links between employees and employers.
 They are unique in offering the full range of support that disabled people need when looking for jobs or becoming self-employed.

-We currently have livelihoods projects in Bangladesh, India, Liberia, Pakistan, the Philippines, South Africa, Sri Lanka, and Zimbabwe.
+We currently have livelihoods projects in Bangladesh, China, India, Liberia, Pakistan, the Philippines, South Africa, Sri Lanka, Uganda and Zimbabwe.

 - Access to Livelihoods in South and East Asia and South Africa

 - Promoting economic inclusion of people with disabilities in rural China